-(b) invite the holder to make representation to the CEO to show why the action should not be taken; and
+(b) invites the holder to make written representations to the CEO to show why the proposed action should not be taken; and

+(c) states the period within which representations may be made.

-(c) state the period (at least 14 days after the notice is given to the holder) within which representations may be made.
+(3) The period stated in the notice under subregulation (2)(c) must be a period of at least 14 days beginning on the day after the notice is given.

-(3) The representations must be made in writing.
+(4) Representations by the holder of the permit must be made in writing.

-(4) The CEO may take the proposed action —
+(5) The CEO must not take the proposed action until after the end of the period stated in the notice under subregulation (2)(c), unless the holder of the permit has —

+(a) given written notice to the CEO that the holder does not intend to make representations; or

-(a) at any time after the holder of the permit gives the CEO written notice that the holder does not intend to make any representations or further representations; or
+(b) made written representations to the CEO and given written notice to the CEO that the holder does not intend to make further representations.

-(b) if such notice is not given, after the end of the period stated in the notice within which representations may be made.

-(5) The CEO must consider any representations properly made by the holder of the permit.
+(6) Before taking the proposed action, the CEO must consider any representations made by the holder of the permit in accordance with this regulation.

-(6) The CEO must give the holder of the permit written notice of any revocation or suspension of the permit.
+(7) If the CEO decides not to take the proposed action, the CEO must give the holder of the permit written notice of the decision.

-[Regulation 34 amended: Gazette 19 Jun 2015 p.
-2100-1.]
+Note for this subregulation:

+If the CEO decides to take the proposed action, written notice of the amendment, revocation or suspension must be given under regulation 32(4) or 33(6), as the case requires.

+[Regulation 34 inserted: SL 2023/14 r.
+9.]

-35. Immediate suspension of permit
+35. Interim suspension of permit while procedure under r.
+34 is followed

+(1) This regulation applies if —

+(a) the CEO gives the holder of a permit a notice under regulation 34(2) in relation to a proposed revocation or suspension of the permit under regulation 33(1) on the grounds referred to in regulation 33(2)(c); and

-(1) This regulation applies, despite regulation 34 and whether or not action has been commenced under that regulation, if the CEO considers it necessary to suspend a permit immediately because there is an immediate and serious risk of harm to the ecological and community benefits and amenity of the Riverpark or development control area.
+(b) the CEO considers it necessary for the permit to be suspended immediately because there is an immediate and serious risk of harm to the ecological and community benefits and amenity of the Riverpark or development control area.

-(2) The CEO may, by written notice given to the holder of a permit, immediately suspend the permit until the earlier of the following —
+(2) The CEO may, by written notice (an interim suspension notice) given to the holder of the permit, immediately suspend the permit until the earlier of the following —

-(a) the time at which the CEO informs the holder of the CEO’s decision under regulation 34;
+(a) the day on which the CEO gives the holder written notice of —

+(i) the revocation or suspension of the permit under regulation 33(1); or

+(ii) the decision not to revoke or suspend the permit under regulation 33(1);

-(b) the end of the period of suspension specified in the notice.
+(b) the end of the period of suspension specified in the interim suspension notice.

-(3) The notice must —
+(3) The interim suspension notice must —

+(a) state that the permit is suspended with immediate effect; and

-(a) specify a period of suspension not exceeding 6 weeks; and
+(b) specify a period of suspension not exceeding 6 weeks; and

-(b) state that the holder may make written representations to the CEO about the suspension.
+(c) explain the period for which the suspension has effect under subregulation (2).

-(4) The CEO must consider any written representations made to the CEO by the holder about the suspension.
+(4) The interim suspension notice may form part of the notice given to the holder of the permit under regulation 34(2).

-(5) The CEO may revoke the suspension at any time, whether or not in response to any written representations made to the CEO by the holder.
+(5) The CEO may revoke the suspension of the permit under subregulation (2) at any time.

-[Regulation 35 amended: Gazette 19 Jun 2015 p.
-2099 and 2100-1.]
+(6) The CEO must give the holder of the permit written notice of a revocation of the suspension of the permit under subregulation (5).

+[Regulation 35 inserted: SL 2023/14 r.
+9.]

 36. Approval in force at 25 Sep 2007, saving for